Aaryan-khairnar/keycloak-sso-implementation/README.md

-[NOTE]: This repository documents my implementation of the SSO internship task provided by FOSSEE Semester Long Internship [System Administrator Task](https://github.com/FOSSEE/System.Administration.Intern.Task.2025/tree/main).
+This repository documents my implementation of the SSO project with Keycloak with 3 web apps.
 All setup steps, configurations, and screenshots are included.

 -----